geerlingguy/ansible-role-jenkins/README.md

 Whether Jenkins plugins to be installed should also install any plugin dependencies.

+    jenkins_plugin_update_dependencies: true

+Whether the dependencies of Jenkins plugins should be updated.
+Together with setting `jenkins_plugins_state` to `latest`, this will ensure that all your plugins and dependencies are up to date.

     jenkins_plugins_state: present

 Use `latest` to ensure all plugins are running the most up-to-date version.
 For any plugin that has a specific version set in `jenkins_plugins` list, state `present` will be used instead of `jenkins_plugins_state` value.